TERMS OF ENGAGEMENT

 It may be necessary for us to engage, on your behalf, the service of another party to provide specialist advice or advocacy services.
 We will consult you as to the terms of that party’s engagement, but you will be asked to enter into a fee arrangement directly with the other person or otherwise pay funds on account of that person’s anticipated costs.
 We will strive to find the most suitable person for you, subject to any directions you may have on cost questions or otherwise.
 Our firm may enter into a fee sharing arrangement with the party instructed on your behalf.

-We undertake Legal Aid work.
-Legal aid is governed by the Legal Services Act 2011 and the associated regulations.
+We undertake limited Legal Aid work.
+Legal Aid is governed by the Legal Services Act 2011 and the associated regulations.
 Legal Aid is administered through the Ministry of Justice by the Legal Services Commissioner.

 We will submit invoices in relation to your grant of aid to the Legal Services Commissioner and provide you copies.
 The Legal Services Commissioner will write to you about any conditions or repayment obligations that you may have in relation to the grant of legal aid and your rights as an applicant or recipient of legal aid.
 You should be aware at this time that legal aid is not always free.
 You should read these letters carefully and keep them for later reference.